Operation Arc Light: Operational use

-The bombers were first used in Southeast Asia on June 18, 1965.
-Flying from Andersen AFB, Guam, 27 aircraft dropped 750 lb and 1000 lb bombs on a Viet Cong stronghold.
-During this mission two B-52Fs were lost in a mid-air collision on June 19, 1965, while circling over the South Pacific Ocean, approximately 250 mi offshore at the point of the Demilitarized Zone (DMZ), unable to conduct mid-air refueling in awaiting arrival of KC-135A tankers for pre-strike air refueling.
+The bombers were first used in Southeast Asia on 18 June 1965.
+Flying from Andersen AFB, 27 aircraft dropped 750 lb and 1000 lb bombs on a Viet Cong stronghold.
+During this mission two B-52Fs were lost in a mid-air collision on 19 June while circling over the South Pacific Ocean, approximately 250 mi offshore at the point of the Demilitarized Zone, unable to conduct mid-air refueling in awaiting arrival of KC-135A tankers for pre-strike air refueling.

 Missions were commonly flown in three-plane formations known as "cells".
-Releasing their bombs from the stratosphere, the B-52s could neither be seen or heard from the ground.
-B-52s were instrumental in destroying enemy concentrations besieging Khe Sanh in 1968, and in 1972 at An Loc and Kontum.
+Releasing their bombs from the stratosphere, the B-52s could neither be seen nor heard from the ground.
+B-52s were instrumental in destroying enemy concentrations besieging Khe Sanh in 1968, and in 1972 at An Lộc and Kontum.